Manitoba

 Think Again Media Campaign

 Working with youth, this campaign developed a province-wide, teen pregnancy prevention media campaign with the message “If You Think It Can’t Happen To You - Think Again”.
 Hard-hitting television, radio, bus shelter and billboard ads, in-school posters and the Think Again Website were launched in 2002.
-The Campaign was updated in 2006 to focus on sexual decision making.
-Pamphlets, posters and facilitator guides for service providers are available through the Healthy Child Manitoba office.
+The Campaign was updated in 2006 and again in 2012 now focusing on sexual decision making.
+Pamphlets, posters and facilitator guides for service providers can be downloaded here.

-Children's Special Services Provides support to families to care for children who have physical and/or mental disabilities.
+Children's disABILITY Services Provides support to families to care for children who have physical and/or mental disabilities.

 Parent Child Coalitions